sweitzel/Biet-O-Matic-BE/README.md

 - Extract or Checkout the code to a local folder
 - Change to the folder
-- Trigger build via Docker (mount the soure into the container `/src` directory):
+- Trigger build via Docker (mount the source into the container `/src` directory):

 ```bash
 # Build docker image